Oct 23rd, 2019

 Northern Oregon Coast

 From January through April, the rivers surrounding the greater Tillamook Bay region on the Northern Oregon coast transform into some of the most productive and seductive winter steelhead rivers in North America.
 Structurally they are a “swing” fisherman’s paradise and the quarry is almost always sea-bright, wild, and willing to chase a well swung fly.
-To compliment these rivers and the hearty handsome steelhead they sustain, we have tracked down two of the finest winter steelhead guides in the West, namely Scott O’Donnell and Chris O’Donnell (no relation).
-Not only do they know the intricacies and moods of their local systems, they are also among the most sought after spey casting instructors in the nation.
+To compliment these rivers and the hearty handsome steelhead they sustain, we have tracked down one of the finest winter steelhead guides in the West, Scott O’Donnell.
+Not only does he know the intricacies and moods of the local systems, he is also one of the most sought after spey casting instructors in the nation.

 Top reasons to go.